 At WWDC 2017, Apple announced the release of some new hardware and an updated operating system called macOS High Sierra.
-The new operating system was made available in beta to developers as of June 5, 2017; it will be available for a public beta trial in late June and will become a free upgrade for users everywhere in fall 2017 (assuming your device is from 2010 or later).
+The new operating system was made available in beta to developers as of June 5, 2017.
+And now it's available as a free upgrade for users everywhere in fall 2017 (assuming your device is from 2010 or later).

 Should you upgrade?
 There are some helpful best business features that may make that decision for you: